 The returning bombers ran into trouble on the return trip as the weather closed in, and many of the pilots were forced to call the Yorktown for directions back to ‘home plate’.
 To assist with recovering the air group, three destroyers were sent to scout in the direction of the target, with orders to direct stragglers towards the carrier and recover crews that had to ditch.
 In carrying out this task the ships had to endure a bombing attack by the three Yokohama flying boats, but no hits were made before the aircraft withdrew.
 There was however no chance of recovering the crews of a pair of TBDs that landed on the water near Jaluit, having become hopelessly lost and suffering from fuel starvation.
 All six men from the two aircraft survived and were taken captive by the Japanese.

 One flying boat was spotted on Yorktown’s radar, and two F4Fs were sent out to intercept.
 The H6K was flamed by the fighters, and crashed into the sea within sight of the carrier.
 The weather proved so bad that follow up strikes were cancelled, and Yorktown soon set course to exit the area.
 Fletcher hoped to return the next day and launch additional raids, but as it turned out the carrier was ordered to set course for Pearl Harbor.
 In total TF17 lost 8 aircraft during the attack, including an SOC from the Louisville which simply disappeared in the bad weather.
 Negligible damage was done to the Japanese in return.
 It was a frustrating day.
+At The Briar’s Dental Centre will help our patients to save both time and money, spreading the cost of routine dental treatment throughout the year.
+The maintenance plan is an easy way to keep up with routine dental appointments, without the worry of unexpected dental bills.

 Overall the attack achieved little in terms of concrete results, but it was an important demonstration that the US Navy was still capable of taking the fight to the Japanese.
 The Marshalls-Gilberts raid also highlighted some shortcomings in the carrier arm, particularly the lack of carrier fighters.
 If the raids had seen stronger opposition then losses to the unescorted bombers may have been higher.
 As it was, plans were put in motion to increase the complement of fighters on board carriers from 18 to 27.
 What the raid did not achieve was to slow down the Japanese offensive, and the Kido Butai would soon be back in action with a devastating strike of their own.